linode/docs/docs/databases/mariadb/mariadb-galera-cluster-setup-centos65.md

 General Overview
 ----------------

-Before diving in the step-by-step guide let's to see what we want to accomplish at the end of tutorial.
+Before diving in the step-by-step guide let's to see what we want to accomplish at the end of tutorial:

     [![General Architecture Overview](/docs/assets/mrdclhakeep-general-overview.png)](/docs/assets/mrdclhakeep-general-overview.png)